-- Previous documents from the National Agricultural Marketing Council (NAMC) have looked at South Africa’s trade in oranges.
+- Previous documents from the National Agricultural Marketing Council (NAMC) and DALRRD have looked at South Africa’s trade in oranges.
 Find the South African Fruit Trade Flow and the TradeProbe at www.namc.co.za.

 - Find the citrus news articles by Fred Meintjies at www.fruitnet.com.

 - Read the blog “An alternative to Durban” at https://agribook.co.za/blog/an-alternative-for-durban/.